© 2026 New Hampshire Public Radio

 The Trump administration is investigating the ConVal school district for allegedly allowing "biological men" to use girl's bathrooms and locker rooms.

 The Trump administration said Tuesday it is investigating the ConVal School District for allegedly allowing “biological men” to use girls’ restrooms and locker rooms in violation of federal law.
-The U.S. Department of Education alleged students had complained to school officials but did not describe the nature of the complaints or say how school officials responded.
+What's unclear is whether the school district has changed its policies since a national group filed the civil rights complaint that initiated the investigation.

-In its press release, the federal government cited a district policy that allows students to access “intimate facilities based on ‘gender identity,’ not biological sex.
-It said “that discrimination based on sex is also notably absent from Contoocook Valley High School’s non-discrimination policy.”
+In its press release Tuesday, the Trump administration cited a Conval school district policy that allows students to access “intimate facilities based on ‘gender identity,’ not biological sex.
+It also said “that discrimination based on sex is also notably absent from Contoocook Valley High School’s non-discrimination policy.”

 However, according to the school district’s website, its non-discrimination policy includes discrimination based on sex among more than 15 other characteristics.